 Likely activities (operation) to result as a consequence of the policy Likely effects if proposal implemented European site(s) potentially affected Could the proposal have likely significant effects on European sites?
 Shadow HRA: ppSPA potentially affected?
-Shadow HRA: Could the proposal have likely significant effects on the ppSPA? floorspace, other main town centre uses, and associated infrastructure) Centre extension, Scrooby Road supports potentially suitable breeding and foraging habitat for nightjar woodlark in woodland, scrub and grassland.
+Shadow HRA: Could the proposal have likely significant effects on the ppSPA? woodlark in woodland, scrub and grassland.
 Whilst it is considered unlikely that these species would depend upon this habitat given ample suitable habitat in the surrounding landscape, and due to the substantial distance between the site and the ppSPA, development as a result of this policy may result in physical loss or damage of off-site habitat.
 The extension of the town centre may generate some increase in traffic flows on roads throughout the District as a result of delivery and servicing vehicles, as well as potentially increasing the attractiveness of the town centre (although alternatively it could help make Howarth and Bircotes more self- contained) This policy could have an effect in-combination with other policies, namely those that would result in additional development in the District.
 Therefore this should be considered further at the Appropriate Assessment stage.